Expansion joints in hyperbolic manifolds: Stacked Borromean rings and lantern manifolds

 Replacing the stacked Borromean rings with a slightly different link, we can obtain a version of \zcref{cor:unknotting_tunnel} for links of two components.
-We will only provide a sketch of the proof as it requires no new ideas.
-The final statement on geodesicity of the unknotting tunnel has been proved in general by Adams~\cite[Lemma~4.6]{adams95} using different techniques. \begin{prp} Let $ \mf{k} $ be a $2$-bridge link with $2$ components whose slope has continued fraction decomposition $ [2m_n, 2a_n, \ldots, 2m_1] $.
-If $ m_n \geq 4 $ and $ a_n, m_{n-1}, \ldots, m_1 \geq 7 $, then there is a continuous family of cone manifolds $M_\theta$, parameterised by $\theta\in (0,2\pi]$, supported on the link complement $ \Sph^3 \setminus \mf{k} $ and with singular locus consisting exactly of an ideal cone arc of angle $\theta$ along the upper unknotting tunnel of $ \mf{k} $.
-The limit as $ \theta \to 0 $ is a maximal cusp point on the boundary of genus $2$ Schottky space and the upper unknotting tunnel of $ \mf{k} $ is isotopic to a geodesic in the complete hyperbolic structure on $ \Sph^3 \setminus \mf{k} $. \end{prp} \begin{proof} Take the central component of $ \mf{b}^n $ and split it into two loops, $ \chi_1$ and $ \chi_2 $, as in \zcref{fig:non_borromean_link}; the component $ \alpha_1$ is now be homotopic to a point, and so we throw it away.
+We will only provide a sketch of the proof as it requires no new ideas. \begin{prp} Let $ \mf{k} $ be a $2$-bridge link with $2$ components whose slope has continued fraction decomposition $ [2m_n, 2a_n, \ldots, 2m_1] $.
+If $ m_n \geq 4 $ and $ a_n, m_{n-1}, \ldots, m_1 \geq 7 $, then there is a continuous family of negatively curved cone manifolds $M_\theta$, parameterised by $\theta\in (0,2\pi]$, supported on the link complement $ \Sph^3 \setminus \mf{k} $ and with singular locus consisting exactly of an ideal cone arc of angle $\theta$ along the upper unknotting tunnel of $ \mf{k} $. \end{prp} \begin{proof} Take the central component of $ \mf{b}^n $ and split it into two loops, $ \chi_1$ and $ \chi_2 $, as in \zcref{fig:non_borromean_link}; the component $ \alpha_1$ is now be homotopic to a point, and so we throw it away.
 The complement of this link in $ \Sph^3 $ has an octahedral decomposition which can be found, just as in \zcref{thm:octahedra}, by placing one of the two central cusps at $ \infty $; the cusp shape of each central cusp is now $(2n-2) $ rather than $(4n-2) $, and the arrangement of the octahedra is exactly the same as in the stacked Borromean rings except for the inner four octahedra which are replaced by a pair of octahedra glued to `wrap around' just like the outer pair of octahedra---we show these two octahedra in \zcref{fig:octahedra_s03s_nonbor}.
 If the cusp $ \mu_1 $ to is moved to $ \infty $ then we end up with an aspect ratio $2:1$ rectangle as in \zcref{fig:non_borromean_2to1_cusp}.
 Just as in \zcref{thm:cone_deform_complex} this fundamental domain can be modified continuously to `pull apart' the two parabolic fixed points corresponding to the two central cusps of the link; this cone-deforms the link in \zcref{fig:non_borromean_link} to the manifold in \zcref{{fig:non_borromean_lantern}} with $2n-1$ rank two cusps and conformal boundary consisting of two thrice-punctured spheres glued along rank $1$ cusps along the indicated curves.
 Running through the proof of \zcref{cor:unknotting_tunnel} with this new setup gives the result. \end{proof}